-8.1 Teachers assess children's work in English in three phases.
+- 8.1 Teachers assess children's work in English in three phases.
 The short-term assessments that teachers make as part of every lesson help them to adjust their daily plans.
-They match these short-term assessments closely to the teaching objectives.
+They match these short-term assessments closely to the learning intentions.
 Written or verbal feedback is given to help guide children's progress.
-Children are encouraged to make judgements about how they can improve their own work.
+Children are encouraged to make judgements about how they can improve their own work. - 8.2 Teachers use medium-term assessments to measure progress against the key objectives, and to help them plan for the next unit of work.
+This can be seen as end of unit writes or distance writes. - 8.3 Teachers complete and update 'Assessment without levels' grids electronically for key representatives of each ability group (a minimum of 6) and on a weekly basis for both reading and writing.
+These are used to identify the children's next steps and to inform judgements against national standards.
+This is an on-going process and is used to support discussions with the child's parents. - 8.4 The majority of pupils within each cohort will be assessed against their current year group expectations, however there be some children that are working below and will either be assessed using the previous assessment expectations or using the P Scales 'Assessment without levels' grids. - 8.5 Before the end of each half-term, Class Teachers will input their assessment judgements onto ITrack, which is an online assessment tool used to track achievement and progress. - 8.6 At the end of each half-term, all pupils in Year 1 to 6 will complete standardised tests which will be used to inform assessment judgements. - 8.7 At the end of each half-term, all Class Teachers will complete a 'Class Provision Map' to highlight the strengths and weaknesses of each class in Reading and Writing.
+This allows Class Teachers to plan their next steps and interventions. - 8.6 Children in Year 1 will undertake the national 'Phonics Screening Check' in June.
+The result is reported and used as an end of year judgement for phonics and will be used to inform end of year judgements for Reading.
+If a child does not pass the Phonics Screening Check in Year 1, they are required to be re-screened the following year when they are in Year 2. - 8.7 Children in Year 2 undertake the national tests (SATs) during the month of May for Reading and Spelling, Punctuation and Grammar.
+This is used as part of the assessment process for end of Key Stage judgements. - 8.8 Children in Year 6 will undertake the national tests (SATs) during the month of May for Reading and Spelling, Punctuation and Grammar.
+Teachers will submit teacher assessment using the Interim Statements for Reading, Writing and Maths but these tests will be used as their end of year judgements for Reading and Spelling, Punctuation and Grammar..

-- 8.2 Teachers use medium-term assessments to measure progress against the key objectives, and to help them plan for the next unit of work.
-This can be seen as end of unit writes or distance writes. - 8.3 Teachers use different writing assessment processes to inform judgements against national standards.
-Teachers use these assessments to inform children next steps in learning.
-This on-going process is used to support discussions with the child's parents. - 8.4 Children undertake the national tests at the end of Year 2 as part of the assessment process for end of Key Stage judgements.
-Teachers also make annual assessments of children's progress based on the level descriptions of the National Curriculum at the end of each year. - 8.5 Teachers meet regularly to review individual examples of work against the national exemplification material in Standardisation activities.
-Moderation is a key part of our assessment process and this happens regularly in different year group teams. - 8.6 Staff are keen to improve their subject knowledge and the subject leader takes an active role in disseminating best practice and making recommendations for staff development.
+- 8.9 Teachers meet regularly to review individual examples of work against the national exemplification material in Standardisation activities.
+Moderation is a key part of our assessment process and this happens regularly in different year group teams. - 8.10 Staff are keen to improve their subject knowledge and the subject leader takes an active role in disseminating best practice and making recommendations for staff development.